MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/recover-internet-explorer-process-instance.md

 <a name="BKMK_recover_when_using_RunScript_on_a_hosted_control"></a>
 ## Recover when using RunScript on a hosted control

 A script running on a hosted control causes an Internet Explorer webpage to run slowly.
-If you have configured the **IEWebPageInactivityTimeOut** UII option, then [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] waits until the timeout period.
-By default, the **IEWebPageInactivityTimeOut** timeout period is 15000 milliseconds (15 seconds).

-> [!Note]
-> - To change the default timeout period, a System Administrator must configure the **IEWebPageInactivityTimeOut** on the **Active UII Options** page and type the value in milliseconds. [!INCLUDE[proc_more_information](../../includes/proc-more-information.md)] [Manage Options for Unified Service Desk](../../unified-service-desk/admin/manage-options-unified-service-desk.md).
-> - If you set the value as 0 milliseconds, then the **IEWebPageInactivityTimeOut** is disabled.

-After the timeout period, [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] displays the message **A script on \<Hosted Control Name> is causing the Internet Explorer webpage to run slowly**.
+If you have configured the **IEWebPageInactivityTimeOut** UII option, then [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] waits until the timeout period to display the message - **A script on \<Hosted Control Name> is causing the Internet Explorer webpage to run slowly**.

 To recover the webpage, select **Reload**.
 If you want to terminate and do not want to recover the webpage, select **Stop**.
 If you want to wait for the Internet Explorer webpage to respond, select **Continue**.